The Fine Arts Association Dance Program

 Please stay tuned for more information about FAA’s 2022 Dance Recital.

-The Recital fee is $65.00 for each Recital class, with the exception of hip hop classes whose fee is $50.00 per hip hop class.
+The Recital fee is $75.00 for each Recital class.
 These rates are up to five classes.
-If students have more than five Recital fees (excluding the E.V.E. performing companies), additional fees beyond five will be compensated.
+If students have more than five Recital fees, additional fees beyond five will be compensated.
 The Recital fee covers the cost of the costume and other Recital expenses such as facility rental, lighting, and sound staffing.

 Recital fees must be paid in full by TBD, by calling FAA Customer Service or paying online through ActiveNet.